openchatops/spec/README.md

 While gRPC provides the RPC protocol, it leans on Google's [Protocol Buffers](https://developers.google.com/protocol-buffers/) to define the data to be transmitted over the RPC protocol and the interfaces of the services that expose RPC API endpoints.
 Protocol Buffers uses a programming language-agnostic interface description language (IDL) for schema definition. gRPC's RPC system is built on top of [HTTP/2](https://http2.github.io/), which uses a binary format for efficient network transfer.
+Each callback program has a unique secret key that is known only to itself and the chat bot, to ensure other entities that can reach the chat bot over the network cannot impersonate the callback program.

 In short: